JaneliaSciComp/SongExplorer/README.md

 For this tutorial, choose the words "mel-pulse", "mel-sine", "ambient", and "other".
-We use the syntax "A-B" here, where A is the species (mel being short for *D.  melanogaster*) and B is the song type, but that is not strictly required.
-The word syntax could nominally be anything.
+We use the syntax "A-B" here, where A is the species (mel being short for *D.  melanogaster*) and B is the song type.
+That syntax is not required though-- the labels can be anything of your choosing.
 The GUI does have a feature, however, to split labels at the hyphen and display groups of words that share a common prefix or suffix.